 European Rail Passes

-If you're traveling short to moderate distances in Europe, rail travel is the quickest and easiest way to get around Europe.
+If you're traveling short to moderate distances in Europe, rail travel is the quickest and easiest way to get around.
 Trains go from city center to city center, at speeds of up to 186 mph (300 km/h) on some routes.
 Parking worries are non-existent, there's no need to pay a king's ransom for gasoline, and you can focus on scenery instead of traffic.
 Train travel may also be quicker than flying, once you've factored in time spent on airport ground transportation and security.

 Rail passes make train travel even simpler by eliminating the need to buy tickets on most routes.
 With a rail pass, you can usually board the nearest train and go where your fancy takes you.
 (There are exceptions to this: seat reservations are required on some trains, and rail passes aren't accepted on a few rail lines such as Eurostar.)

-These passes can be a good value if you plan to travel frequently in different parts of Europe.
-However, if you expect to visit just a few countries, the Eurail Select Passes (which cover three to five neighboring countries) or the many different Eurail Regional and One-Country Passes may be more cost-effective.
+A Eurail Global pass can be a good value if you plan to travel frequently in different parts of Europe.
+However, if you expect to visit just a few countries, the Eurail Select Passes (which cover clusters of neighboring countries) or a One-Country Pass may be more cost-effective.